 Walk down the hill to Jl Kota, where the last remnants of the Portuguese occupation can be found.

-The street of Jl Kota traces out where the walls of the Portuguese fort A Famosa used to be; all that remains of the walls is a single gate, what we now know as Porta de Santiago.
+The street of Jl Kota traces out where the walls of the Portuguese fort A Famosa used to be; all that remains of the walls is a single gate, what we now know as Porta de Santiago (Google Maps).

 A Famosa was built by the occupying Portuguese forces in 1512.
 The Portuguese employed hundreds of slaves to build the fortress walls, and scavenged stone from nearby palaces, cemeteries, and mosques to complete the structure.
 Later, the fort was expanded to enclose nearby European settlements, transforming A Famosa into a fully functional European Christian city.